Peggy Cripps: "Off to study"

-At the end of the war, Peggy had a nervous breakdown.
+At the end of WWII, Peggy had a nervous breakdown.
 She had given up her place at university to be useful during the war; now she found herself experienced but unqualified for the job she was already doing.
 She was sent to Switzerland to recover at the Maximilian Bircher-Benner clinic in Zurich, spent a summer in Lugano studying painting, and returned to London to take up the study of art full-time at the Anglo-French Art Centre in St John's Wood, north London.
 She then took up painting in a small studio in the apartment of artist Feliks Topolski and attended life-classes at Hammersmith Art School, under the tutelage of Carel Weight.

 Throughout this period she was in close and regular touch with her parents, even though her father was increasingly busy with politics.
-With the Labour Party victory in the 1945 election, Stafford had entered the cabinet as President of the Board of Trade, where he spent most of his time working on negotiations with the leaders of the Indian independence movement, including Gandhi, Nehru and Jinnah.
+With the Labour Party victory in the 1945 election, Stafford had joined the Cabinet as President of the Board of Trade, where he spent most of his time working on negotiations with the leaders of the Indian independence movement, including Gandhi, Nehru and Jinnah.
 In November 1947, he became Chancellor of the Exchequer and most of the rest of his life he helped to manage the beginnings of the post-War recovery of Britain and the creation of the modern welfare state.

 In 1942, her mother had agreed to lead a campaign to raise money for aid to the people of China, who were facing great suffering as a result of the Japanese invasion, floods, disease and famine.
 Six years later, the Chinese government invited Lady Cripps to visit their country so that she could see what was being done with the money and express their gratitude for the work of British United Aid to China.
 Peggy went along as one of her mother's travelling companions.
 Since the money was meant to be used to help all the Chinese, they both stayed with General and Madame Chiang Kai-shek at their home.
-She visited the Communist "Liberated Areas" in Yenan, where Peggy met Chou En Lai and Madame Mao.
+She visited the Communist "Liberated Areas" in Yan'an, where Peggy met Zhou Enlai and Madame Mao.
 On their way back from China, she and her mother travelled through Burma and India.